aidee-health/embody-serial/README.md

 ## Using the application from the command line

-The application also supports command line arguments.
+The application also provides a CLI application that is automatically added to the path when installing via pip.

 Once installed with pip, type: